-For some travelers, the "Do Not Disturb" sign seems like an impenetrable barrier between the outside world and the safety of the hotel room.
-Once the sign gets hung up, nothing can come between a traveler and their privacy.
+For some, the "Do Not Disturb" sign seems like an impenetrable barrier between the outside world and the safety of the hotel room.
+Once the do not disturb sign gets hung on the hotel room door, it appears nothing can come between your stuff and the rest of the world.

-For those travelers expecting complete privacy, it may be time to think twice about how that thin strip of plastic affects your plans.
+If you expect complete privacy in your hotel room, it may be time to rethink how that thin strip of plastic gives you total peace of mind.
 Here are three reasons the "Do Not Disturb" sign may be useless during your hotel stay.

 Although this may seem like the exception instead of the rule, hotel staff members have been known to use the guise of daily housekeeping to spy on their guests.
-If a shifty housekeeper thinks there could be an opportunity to take the traveler to the cleaners, then the "Do Not Disturb" sign may do nothing more than alert housekeeping that a traveler may be out of the room.
+If a shifty housekeeper thinks there could be an opportunity to take the traveler to the cleaners, then the "Do Not Disturb" sign may do nothing more than alert housekeeping that a traveler is out of their hotel room

-This does not mean that a hotel manager can enter a room for any reason and call it an "emergency."
-Rather, hotel protocols require certain criteria to be met before entering a hotel room.
+This does not mean that a hotel manager can enter your room for any reason and call it an "emergency."
+Rather, hotel policies require certain criteria to be met before entering a hotel room.

-For example: if a staff member receives complaints of loud and prolonged arguments, loud noises coming from a room, or the call system shows an emergency number was dialed, then hotel staff may either attempt to intervene, or allow law enforcement to enter to diffuse the situation.
+For example: if a staff member receives complaints of loud and prolonged arguments coming from a room, or the call system shows an emergency number was dialed, then hotel staff may either attempt to intervene, or allow law enforcement to enter to diffuse the situation.

 While the "Do Not Disturb" sign may seem like the best solution for peace and quiet, it may sometimes only be as good as the plastic it is printed on.
 By understanding why the "Do Not Disturb" sign may be dishonored, you can better prepare to keep your peace and quiet during your next trip.